Visit NC State Program

 - Be exposed to research opportunities

-Please see the 2021 agenda for further details on what to expect.
+Please see the agenda from the 2022 program for further details on what to expect.

 Prospective graduate students must possess a strong academic profile for the program they are interested in visiting.
 Much weight is placed on prior research experience and the letter of recommendation.
 Applicants must have a minimum GPA of 3.25.

 - Be a junior or senior in college, an enrolled master’s student, or an interested post-baccalaureate

 - Be a U.S. citizen or permanent resident (International students currently enrolled in a higher education institution within the United States may be considered.)